-Step 2: Download and install the app
+Step 2: Find the app

-Step 3: Activate Find my iPhone
+Step 3: Activate Find My iPhone

 Step 4: Lose your iOS device

-Obviously, this doesn’t come highly recommended, but finding your iOS device once lost is likely the reason you chose to use the app in the first place.
+Obviously, this doesn’t come recommended, but finding your iOS device once lost is likely the reason you chose to use the app in the first place.